 Amy brings to Powder Paws Veterinary Clinic many years of veterinary and surgical technician experience from clinics in both Park City and Salt Lake City.
 We enjoy her positivity, kind heart, and willingness to laugh.
-During her free time, you’ll find Amy hiking or running around Summit County with her best dog friends, a red heeler named Grunt and a mixed dog named Josie.
+During her free time, you’ll find Amy hiking or running around Summit County with her best dog friends.

 Madison Smith, Veterinary Technician

 Madison grew up in Utah on a farm in Draper, and has always loved animals (she’s our country girl!).
 We are so fortunate to have Madison as a skilled and attentive veterinary and surgical technician, and she brings to Powder Paws experience in emergency veterinary medicine.
 She keeps us all laughing with her light-hearted sense of humor and happy personality.
-She lives in Salt Lake with her husband, Eli the cat, and dogs Bentley and Harley, and their baby, Hadley Faye.
+She lives in Salt Lake with her husband, children, cats, dogs and a pony.

 Mike Ward, Veterinary Technician

 Mike grew up in Ogden Valley, Utah on his family’s ranch.
 He graduated from the University of Utah in December 2014 with a bachelor’s degree in Exercise and Sports Science and a minor in Nutrition.
 During his time in school, he interned at multiple physical therapy facilities.
 Mike has always had a passion for all things nature and the outdoors, especially animals!
-In his free time, you can find Mike hiking with his two dogs (Sabre the Husky and Ivy the Border Collie mix) around Jordanelle Reservoir or up in the Uintas.
+In his free time, you can find Mike hiking with his dogs.

 Ashley Capps, Veterinary Technician